Dreyer's: History

-In 1947 the partnership was dissolved and in 1953, William Dreyer Jr. took over and changed the name to Dreyer's Grand Ice Cream.
+In 1947, the partnership was dissolved and in 1953, William Dreyer Jr. took over and changed the name to Dreyer's Grand Ice Cream.
 In 1963, Dreyer Jr. sold the company to his key officers—Al Wolff who ran the factory, Bob Boone who ran distribution, and Ken Cook, who managed sales and served as president from 1963 to 1977.
 Cook's vision was to provide American families with a truly premium ice cream they could enjoy at home.
-In 1977, with sales of $6 million and an employee base of 75 people, Cook sold the company to T. Gary Rogers and W.F.
-"Rick" Cronk for $1 million.
-In 1981 the company expanded and re-adopted the name Edy's Grand Ice Cream when marketing its product east of the Rocky Mountains, so as to not be confused with another company named Breyers (today owned by Unilever).
+In 1977, with sales of $6 million and an employee base of 75 people, Cook sold the company to T. Gary Rogers and W. F. "Rick" Cronk for $1.1 million.
+In 1981, the company began public stock trading on the NASDAQ exchange, expanded and re-adopted the name Edy's Grand Ice Cream when marketing its product east of the Rocky Mountains, so as to not be confused with another company named Breyers (owned by Unilever since 1993).
 Hence they market under the Dreyer's name in the Western United States and Texas, and under the Edy's name in the Eastern and Midwestern United States.

+Beginning in the late 1980s, Dreyer's formulated new products that contained less milk fat, fewer calories, smoother textures, and new flavors, creating the "Grand Light" brand, later labeled as frozen dairy desserts.
+Existing flavors were also reformulated.
+Such products cannot be labeled "ice cream" according to FDA regulations because they are manufactured to have less than the required 10% milk fat and 20% total milk solids to qualify as ice cream.

-In 2002 Nestlé agreed to acquire Dreyer's for $3.2 billion.
+In 2002, Nestlé agreed to acquire 67% of Dreyer's for $3.2 billion.
 In December 2019, Nestlé announced that it would be selling all of its U.S. ice cream businesses (including Dreyer's, Häagen-Dazs, and Drumstick) to Froneri, the global ice cream manufacturer that Nestlé co-owns with PAI Partners.